S T U A R T L E T H E

 They say I live in a hidden hut deep within the endless reeds that stretch beyond the riverbanks.
 They warn their children and travelers alike not to stray too far, not to listen to the reeds’ soft rustling, for fear of what waits within.
 I watch them from that same place as I wait.
 Some claim I eat those who wander too close; others insist I take those who sleep too deeply.
 But they’ve heard other stories too, of a growling that echoes deep in the cattails, like the rumble of a disturbed, ravenous belly.

-Tonight, the beast is restless, I can hear its stomach groaning with hunger.
+Tonight, the beast is restless, I can hear its stomach groaning.
 I nearly didn’t make it back before dawn.
 I slipped into the village, gliding between huts and houses where families slept.
 They don’t know I’m there, licking their bodies, tasting their skin.
 That’s when the tongues go still.
 That’s when I know, I've found one.
 “Shh… Shh…” I whispered to the child.
 His eyes blinked open, and I beckoned him with a finger.
-He followed silently, as they always do, his small feet padding against the ground as I led him into the bramble.
+He followed silently, as they always do, his small feet padded against the ground as I led him into the bramble.
 My hut rests among them, in the water, always shifting, always moving with the wind.

 To Return Home